-In the following statements we detail how the Company adheres to the 8 core principles and where there is non-adherence we disclose why it is necessary to take a different approach.
+In the following statements we detail how the Company adheres to the 8 core principles as included in the ASX Corporate Governance Principles and Recommendations and where there is non-adherence we disclose why it is necessary to take a different approach.

 Principle 1: Lay solid foundations for management and oversight